Kuadrant/kuadrant-operator/doc/auth.md

 ### Targeting a Gateway networking resource

-An AuthPolicy that targets a Gateway can declared a block of _defaults_ (`spec.defaults`) or a block of _overrides_ (`spec.overrides`).
+An AuthPolicy that targets a Gateway can declare a block of _defaults_ (`spec.defaults`) or a block of _overrides_ (`spec.overrides`).
 As a standard, gateway policies that do not specify neither defaults nor overrides, act as defaults.

-When declaring _defaults_, an AuthPolicy targets a Gateway will be enforced to all HTTP traffic hitting the gateway, unless a more specific AuthPolicy targeting a matching HTTPRoute exists.
+When declaring _defaults_, an AuthPolicy which targets a Gateway will be enforced to all HTTP traffic hitting the gateway, unless a more specific AuthPolicy targeting a matching HTTPRoute exists.
 Any new HTTPRoute referrencing the gateway as parent will be automatically covered by the default AuthPolicy, as well as changes in the existing HTTPRoutes.

 _Defaults_ provide cluster operators with the ability to protect the infrastructure against unplanned and malicious network traffic attempt, such as by setting preemptive "deny-all" policies on hostnames and hostname wildcards.